xertai/community/CONTRIBUTING.md

 This is how you submit improvements to the code that you've made, after executing ^^^ all that Some of these commands are "git magic": just roll with it :).
 They should be done each time you make a contribution!

-## Create a branch to make our improvements
+## Create a branch to make your improvements

 ```bash
 lsdake@beast-05:~/repos/SDAC$ git checkout -b [BRANCHNAME]
 ```

-## Make your improvements to the thingy wingy
+## Make your improvements to the project!

 Make your changes to any file you want to modify